Elijah Hart - 1860s

 In another shift of business focus, at least part of Hart’s photographic gallery becomes a drapery saleroom in April 1860, with ‘bargains that will astonish everybody’!!
 [14]

-In June 1862, Hart’s premises are enlarged to accommodate customers, but a few months’ later, he informs the public that his portrait gallery is finally closed.
-[3]
+In June 1862, Hart’s premises are enlarged , but a few months’ later, he informs the public that his portrait gallery is finally closed.
+[5]

-Newcastle appears to have been Hart’s location until about April of 1863 [4], when he reopens the Maitland gallery with entirely new stock and the services of first-class assistants.[5]
+Newcastle appears to have been Hart’s location until about April of 1863, then he reopens the Maitland gallery with entirely new stock and the services of first-class assistants.[16]

 It’s back to business with Hart’s snappy little multiple advertisements, including a favourite phrase: